Send Network Blog

 Today, there are only about four percent of churches in North American actually involved in church planting, meaning a vast majority are not intentional about discovering, developing and deploying church planters.
 Part of the issue is that over the past 40 years, pastors have been dedicated to learning church growth instead of church multiplication.
 The problem with church growth is that it has an end.
 In some ways, it is even counter-biblical because we are only replacing ourselves.
 The purpose of making disciples is not to keep them but to send them.
 There must be a complete reorientation in how we view our success as disciple makers.

 That is why I am so excited about this tool.
-The Church Planting Pipeline is a simple and systematic way that a local church can prepare leaders to become effective disciple-makers in a post-Christian world.
+The Multiplication Pipeline is a simple and systematic way that a local church can prepare leaders to become effective disciple-makers in a post-Christian world.
 By implementing this system in the heart of a church’s discipleship plan, they can prepare homegrown missionary teams that literally transform their communities.
 This puts the missionary movement back where it was always meant to be—in the local church.